Tron: Legacy: Design

 The skintight suits worn by the actors were reminiscent of the outfits worn by the actors in the original film.
 Kosinski believed that the costumes could be made to be practical due to the computerized nature of the film, as physically illuminating each costume would be costly to the budget.
 Christine Bieselin Clark worked with Michael Wilkinson in designing the lighted costumes, which used electroluminescent lamps derived from a flexible polymer film and featured hexagonal patterns.
 The lights passed through the suit via Light Tape, a substance composed of Honeywell lamination and Sylvania phosphors.
 To concoct a color, a transparent 3M Vinyl film was applied onto the phosphor prior to lamination.
 While most of the suits were made out of foam latex, others derived from spandex, which was sprayed with balloon rubber, ultimately giving the illusion of a lean shape.
 The actors had to be compressed to compensate for the bulk of the electronics.
 In addition, Clark and Wilkinson designed over 140 background costumes.
 The two sought influence from various fashion and shoe designers in building the costumes.
 On the back of the suit was an illuminated disc, which consisted of 134 LED lights.
 It was attached to the suit via a magnet, and was radio-controlled.
+Hedlund kept getting shocked from his sweat touching the LED lights attached to the suit while filming a fight scene.
 All the costumes had to be sewn in such a way that the stitches did not appear, as the design team figured that in a virtual environment the clothes would just materialize, with no need for buttons, zippers or enclosures.
 According to Neville Page, the lead designer for the helmets, "The art departments communicated very well with each other to realise Joe's [...] vision.
 We would look over each other's shoulders to find inspiration from one another.
 The development of the costumes came from trying to develop the form language which came from within the film."

 The majority of the suits were designed using ZBrush.
 A scan of an actor's body was taken, which was then encased to decipher the fabric, the location of the foam, amongst other concerns.
 With a computer numerical cutting (CNC) of dense foam, a small-scale output would be created to perfect fine details before initiating construction of the suit.
 Upon downloading the participant's body scan, the illustrations were overlaid to provide an output manufacturing element.
 Describing the CNC process, Chris Lavery of Clothes on Film noted that it had a tendency to elicit bubbles and striations.
 Clark stated: "The [...] suit is all made of a hexagon mesh which we also printed and made the fabric from 3D files.
 This would go onto the hard form; it would go inside the mould which was silicon matrix.
 We would put those together and then inject foam into the negative space.
 The wiring harness is embedded into the mould and you get a torso.
 We then paint it and that's your finished suit."